David Geaney (Kerry Gaelic footballer, born 1985)

 David Geaney (born 1985 in County Kerry) is an Irish Gaelic footballer, formerly playing for Kerry and An Daingean and playing for St Peters Dunboyne since 2013.

 Playing career

 Schools

 Geaney first became known while playing with Dingle CBS.

 Club

 At club level, he helped Dingle win the Intermediate county title with a win over West Kerry rivals Annascaul.
 He played in the Kerry Senior Football Championship, where Dingle lost to Dr Crokes in the final in 2012.
-He later joined Meath side, playing for St Peters, Dunboyne.
+He later joined Meath, playing for St Peters, Dunboyne.

 Underage

 In 2003, he was part of the Kerry minor team.
 That seasons Munster Minor Football Championship had a round-robin phase and Geaney played in the first three games against Tipperary scoring 0-03, Limerick scoring 1-01 and Waterford scoring 0-02.
 He returned for the semi-final with Clare where he scored 0-04.
 Kerry faced Cork in the final where he scored 0-02 to pick up a Munster medal.
 He failed to score as Kerry overcame Mayo in the All-Ireland quarter-final.
 He was limited to a single point as Kerry lost out to Laois in the All-Ireland semi-final.

 He later moved on to the Under 21 team as a panel member but had little success as Kerry lost out to Cork in both 2005 and 2006.